anystore.util

 dump_json_model(obj, clean=False, newline=False)

-Dump a pydantic obj to json bytest via orjson
+Dump a pydantic obj to json bytes via orjson

 Parameters: